Icinga/icinga2/doc/18-migrating-from-icinga-1x.md

 The preferred way of associating hosts with services in Icinga 2 is by using the [apply](3-monitoring-basics.md#using-apply) keyword.

+Direct object relations between a service and a host still allow you to use the `host_name` [Service](6-object-types.md#objecttype-service) object attribute.

 ### <a id="differences-1x-2-users"></a> Users

 Contacts have been renamed to users (same for groups).
-A user does not only provide attributes and custom attributes used for notifications, but is also used for authorization checks.
+A contact does not only provide (custom) attributes and notification commands used for notifications, but is also used for authorization checks in Icinga 1.x.

+Icinga 2 changes that behavior and makes the user an attribute provider only.
+These attributes can be accessed using [runtime macros](3-monitoring-basics.md#runtime-macros) inside notification command definitions.

 In Icinga 2 notification commands are not directly associated with users.
-Instead the notification command is specified using `Notification` objects.
+Instead the notification command is specified inside `Notification` objects next to user and user group relations.

 The `StatusDataWriter`, `IdoMySqlConnection` and `LivestatusListener` types will provide the contact and contactgroups attributes for services for compatibility